FEMA resumes door-to-door visits in North Carolina after threats tied to disinformation

 “The federal family has been here working side by side with the state since Day One.
 These are people who put their lives on hold to help those who have lost everything,” Criswell said.
 “So let me be clear.
 I take these threats seriously.”

 North Carolina Gov. Roy Cooper said he directed the state's Department of Public Safety to coordinate law enforcement assistance for FEMA and other responders.
-He stressed the damage that internet rumors and falsehoods were causing and said officials may never know how many people won't apply for assistance because of misinformation and “wild accusations” they've heard.
+He stressed the damage that internet rumors and falsehoods were causing and said officials may never know how many people won't apply for assistance because of bad information.

 “There’s still a persistent and dangerous flow of misinformation about recovery efforts in western North Carolina that can lead to threats and intimidation, breeds confusion and demoralizes storm survivors and response workers alike,” Cooper said at the briefing.
 “If you’re participating in spreading this stuff, stop it.
 Whatever your aim is, the people you are really hurting are those in western North Carolina who need help.”